AbdullahNjoum98/electricity-tariffs-comparer/README.md

 #### **Option 1: Running with Angular CLI**
 1. Ensure you have **Node.js** and **Angular CLI** installed.
 2. Navigate to the project directory.
+3. Run the following command to install npm dependencies:
+    ```bash
+    npm i
+    ```
-3. Run the following command to start the development server:
+4. Run the following command to start the development server:
     ```bash
     ng serve
     ```